ManishD2307/Portfolio/README.md

 # Portfolio
-This is my first repository.
+This is my first Git repository.
+Author - Manish Dutt